First Posted February 29, 2012

-The difference is that managers what predictability and consistency, and need to control those who work for them.
-The reality is that none of this exists any longer.
-Businesses are changing, but our understanding of leadership has not caught up.
+The difference is that the management of efficiency, predictability and consistency requires control those who work for them.
+The reality is that this is a fading reality.
+Businesses are rapidly changing, by necessity, and our understanding of leadership needs to catch up.

 The Three Dimensions of Leadership

-Now if everyone simply initiated change, then greater chaos would ensue.
+Now if everyone simply initiated change in a random manner, then greater chaos would ensue.

 Therefore, an integral part of executive leadership is coordinating the leadership of others.
 Executives do so through three principal areas: Ideas, Relationships and the context which each person has through the social and organizational structures of their work.

 In other words, leaders facilitate clarity around the Connecting Ideas of Purpose, Values, Vision and Impact.
 They facilitate the communication and coordination of the actions that follow the organization's purpose.

 Executive leaders build a culture of shared leadership through the shared responsibility for the organization's defined purpose, values and its vision for impact.